-In the 12 weeks ended March 19, 2022, we sold our Tropicana, Naked and other select juice brands to PAI Partners for approximately \$3.5 billion in cash and a 39% noncontrolling interest in the Tropicana JV, operating across North America and Europe.
-The North America portion of the transaction was completed on January 24, 2022 and the Europe portion of the transaction was completed on February 1, 2022.
-In the U.S., PepsiCo acts as the exclusive distributor for Tropicana JV's portfolio of brands for small-format and foodservice customers with chilled direct-store-delivery.
-We have significant influence over our investment in the Tropicana JV and account for our investment under the equity method, recognizing our proportionate share of Tropicana JV's earnings within our income statement (recorded in selling, general and administrative expenses).
+In the 12 weeks ended March 19, 2022, we sold our Tropicana, Naked and other select juice brands to PAI Partners for \$3.5 billion in cash and a 39% noncontrolling interest in TBG, operating across North America and Europe.
+In the United States, PepsiCo acts as the exclusive distributor for TBG's portfolio of brands for small-format and foodservice customers with chilled direct-store-delivery.
+We have significant influence over our investment in TBG and account for our investment under the equity method, recognizing our proportionate share of TBG's earnings on our income statement (recorded in selling, general and administrative expenses).

-As a result of this transaction, in the 12 weeks ended March 19, 2022, we recorded a pre-tax gain of \$3.3 billion (\$2.9 billion after-tax or \$2.06 per share) in our PBNA and Europe divisions, including \$520 million related to the remeasurement of our 39% ownership in the Tropicana JV at fair value using a combination of the transaction price, discounted cash flows and an option pricing model related to our liquidation preference in the Tropicana JV.
-Subsequent to the transaction close date, the purchase price will be adjusted for net working capital and net debt amounts as of the transaction close date compared to targeted amounts set forth in the purchase agreement.
+As a result of this transaction, in the year ended December 31, 2022, we recorded a pre-tax gain of \$3.3 billion (\$2.9 billion after-tax or \$2.08 per share) in our PBNA and Europe divisions, including \$520 million related to the remeasurement of our 39% ownership in TBG at fair value using a combination of the transaction price, discounted cash flows and an option pricing model related to our liquidation preference in TBG.
+See Note 13 to our consolidated financial statements in our 2022 Form 10-K for further information.